How to use the nodes own hard drive for analysis

 #!/bin/bash -l #SBATCH -A b2017999 #SBATCH -t 01:00:00 #SBATCH -p core #SBATCH -n 16 # load modules module load bioinfo-tools bwa/0.7.13 samtools/1.3 # copy the files used in the analysis to $SNIC_TMP cp /proj/b2017999/nobackup/ref/hg19.fa* /proj/b2017999/rawdata/sample.fq.gz $SNIC_TMP # go to the $SNIC_TMP folder to make sure any temporary files are created there as well cd $SNIC_TMP # run the alignment using the files in $SNIC_TMP and convert it to bam format directly bwa mem -t 16 $SNIC_TMP/hg19.fa $SNIC_TMP/sample.fq.gz | samtools view -b -o $SNIC_TMP/sample.bam # copy the results back to the network file system cp $SNIC_TMP/sample.bam /proj/b2017999/nobackup/results/

 It's not harder than that.
 This way, the files are copied to $SNIC_TMP in a single long operation, which is much less straining for the file system than small random read/writes.
-The whole analysis then only uses the nodes local hard drive which keeps the load of Pica.
-When the alignment is finished the results is copied back to Pica so that it can be used in other analysis.
+The whole analysis then only uses the nodes local hard drive which keeps the load off the network filesystem.
+When the alignment is finished the results is copied back to project directory so that it can be used in other analysis.

-One problem that can happen is if your files and the results are too large for the node's hard dirve.
-The drive is 3TiB, so if your files are larger than that you will not be able to do this.
+One problem that can happen is if your files and the results are too large for the node's hard drive.
+The drive is 2TiB on Rackham and 4TiB on Bianca, so if your files are larger than that you will not be able to do this.